Regents’ Teaching Excellence Awards - Call for Nominations - Deadline May 30, 2014

 On behalf of the Board of Regents, the USG Office of Academic Affairs invites nominations for the FY 2015 Regents’ Teaching Excellence Awards.
 These system-wide awards will recognize both individual faculty/staff and departments/programs for a strong commitment to teaching and student success.
-One faculty/staff award will be given for each sector (research universities, regional and state universities, two-year and state colleges), for a total of three faculty awards.
+One faculty/staff award will be given for each sector (research universities, regional and state universities, and state colleges), for a total of three faculty awards.
 One department/program award will be given for the System; sector will not be a consideration for this award.
 Award winners will be announced August 29, 2014.
 We hope that by encouraging excellence in teaching, the award will continue to foster the academic success of students.

 Eligibility and Nomination Procedures

 Current full-time members of the teaching faculty and teaching academic staff at USG institutions are eligible for individual awards.
 Academic departments/programs, and other academic units are eligible for the department/program award.
 Each institution is invited to submit one nomination for an individual award and one nomination for a department/program award.
 Campus nomination procedures should be determined by each institution.

 A special Regents committee, composed of faculty and administrators from across the System, will review the nomination portfolios and recommend finalists for each award.

 Seven complete sets of nomination portfolios should be received in our office by the above date.
 Unfortunately, we cannot accept faxed portfolios.
 Portfolios should be sent to:

 Assistant Vice Chancellor for Academic Affairs

 270 Washington Street, SW